frnandu/yana/README.md

 And then go to https://127.0.0.1:8080

 You can also check out my hosted version at https://yana.fmar.link \
-Don't use your private keys there since it still is missing NIP-07 login/sign with extension.\
+Don't use your private keys there since it still is missing [NIP-07 login/sign with extension](https://github.com/frnandu/yana/issues/3).\
 Generate a new one for testing.\
-Soon there will be possibility of login with public key.
+[Soon](https://github.com/frnandu/yana/issues/5) there will be possibility of login with public key.
+[Planned](https://github.com/frnandu/yana/issues/34) also an Umbrel Store package so it is simple to install and run it for umbrel users

 ### Linux
-Comming soon
+*Comming soon*

 ### Windows
-Comming soon
+*Comming soon*

 ### Iphone/Macos

-If someone wants to test it running on MacOS or iOS (by some means of Sideloading), I'll happily assist in whatever way I can.
+*If someone wants to test it running on MacOS or iOS (by some means of Sideloading), I'll happily assist in whatever way I can.*

 ## Current Features